minio/docs/source/administration/object-management.rst

 Object Versioning
 -----------------

-MinIO supports keeping multiple "versions" of an object in a single bucket.
+MinIO supports keeping up to 10,000 "versions" of an object in a single bucket.

 .. image:: /images/retention/minio-versioning-multiple-versions.svg
    :alt: Object with Multiple Versions